Carmel River Floodplain Restoration and Environmental Enhancement Project

 (Carmel River FREE)

 This project is one of the most extensive and important multi-benefit flood protection and riparian habitat restoration efforts on the Central Coast!
 Using a nature-based green infrastructure solution, it will reclaim the southern floodplain to direct water away from developed areas north of the river.
-It includes numerous partners and stakeholders, engineering, design and environmental review, permit approvals and, of course, dollars.
-The Monterey County Board of Supervisors certified the project's Final Environmental Impact Report in 2020 and in 2021 they approved the project and authorized County staff to move forward to finalize permits and obtain needed agreements and entitlements.
-In 2022, the Board approved an updated and revised Memorandum of Understanding (MOU) between the County, BSLT, CA State Department of Parks and Recreation (CSP), Monterey Peninsula Regional Park District (MPRPD), Monterey County Water Resources, and Monterey Peninsula Water Management District for the purpose of coordinating the project’s planning and construction activities.
+The project includes numerous partners and stakeholders, engineering, design and environmental review, permit approvals and, of course, dollars.
+Over 20 agreements and permits have been secured for the project, including, most recently in January 2025, a Long Term Management Memorandum of Understanding (MOU) between the County, BSLT, CA State Department of Parks and Recreation (CSP), Monterey Peninsula Regional Park District (MPRPD), and Monterey Peninsula Water Management District for the purpose of long term maintenance of the site following construction.
+Currently, the project is in the final stages of design and pre-construction coordination.

 What's happening

 Ongoing floodplain restoration and stewardship will require additional funding.
-Anticipating this critical need, in 2016 we set up a stewardship fund with the Community Foundation for Monterey County.
-For more information contact Kate Mitchell Mehle at 831.625.5523 ext.105.
+Anticipating this critical need, we set up a stewardship fund in 2016 with the Community Foundation for Monterey County.
+For more information contact Linda Baigrie at 831-920-9466 or lbaigrie@bigsurlandtrust.org.